orbingol/NURBS-Python/docs/install.rst

 Manual Install
 ==============

-Included *setup.py* script will take care of the installation and automatically copy the required files to *site-packages* directory.
-Please run the following from the command line:
+Included *setup.py* script will take care of the installation and automatically copy/link the required files to your Python distribution's *site-packages* directory.
+The following command will copy NURBS-Python package to your Python distribution's *site-packages* directory:

 ``python setup.py install``

-If you don't want to put the files into your Python distribution's *site-packages* directory for some reason (e.g. make extension development, bug fixing or testing easy), you can run
+If you don't prefer copying for some reason (e.g. extension development, bug fixing and/or testing), you may run the following from the command line to generate a link to the NURBS-Python package in your Python distribution's *site-packages* directory:

 ``python setup.py develop``

-from the command line to generate a link to the package directory inside *site-packages*.

 Checking Installation
 =====================